The Great Gig in the Sky: Clare Torry's vocals

-Reception
+Reception and legacy

-In a contemporary review for The Dark Side of the Moon, Lloyd Grossman of Rolling Stone described "The Great Gig in the Sky" as a track [Pink Floyd] could have "shortened or dispensed with".
-Almost forty years later, in a readers' poll from the same magazine, the track was selected as the second greatest vocal performance of all time behind "Bohemian Rhapsody".
+In a 1973 review of The Dark Side of the Moon, Loyd Grossman of Rolling Stone described "The Great Gig in the Sky" as a track [Pink Floyd] could have "shortened or dispensed with".
+Craig Jenkins at Vulture wrote, "Torry’s performance manages to express the full range of human emotion without relying on words."
+He also believed that the song was "pea soup without her".
+Fraser Lewry of Louder said her vocals "lifted the song to celestial heights" and quipped that her hiring was "the best £30 Pink Floyd ever spent".
+A readers' poll from Rolling Stone ranked the track second on their list of the greatest vocal performances of all time behind "Bohemian Rhapsody".